About Land Explained

-Hello, my name is Amanda Clements, and I started YLE in 2017.
-I'd recently left the Bureau of Land Management, where I was employed for over 20 years as a field-level ecologist.
-The experience of working on nearly a million acres of public land had afforded me wonderful opportunities to get to know a big landscape and influence land management, but there were other ideas I hoped to explore.
-And we lived on this piece of land that I wanted to know better.
+Hello, my name is Amanda Clements, and I started Land Explained in 2017 after working as an ecologist for nearly 25 years at the Bureau of Land Management.
+That job afforded me opportunities to get to know a big landscape and influence land management, but I also had other ideas I hoped to explore.
+And we lived on a piece of scrub woodland that I wanted to know better.

 After a lifetime of working and playing outdoors, it was dawning on me that most people—myself included—didn't know very much about Nature.
 Even the outdoorsy class didn't seem aware of its richness, or know the native plants, the habits of animals, or the nuances of soils and climate.
 And though I had some of the knowledge, I didn't have the mindset I needed to really connect with Nature on our land.

 Getting to know the property was the perfect opportunity to fix this.
 The information was accessible, I just had to ferret it out, curate it, and then interpret it.
 And that last part was the real challenge because the science wasn't enough.
 I realized I had to answer the question "why should I care? in order to further the relationship.

 Why wasn't an orientation like this already available for landowners like us?
 Why wasn't there a place to buy nature products that taught about land and growing a relationship with it?
 For that matter, where were the products that could show us how to love Earth?
 It made me wonder what's going on with our society, Earth, and Nature.
 People love them in an abstract way and buy nature-related things, but the market doesn't offer much that's in-depth or place-specific.
 Could it be because we don't see ourselves having a relationship with land, Earth, and Nature?
 And if so, in that vacuum could there be a business opportunity?